HosamAyoub/Clinic-Management-System/README.md

 # Clinic Management System
-Creating a clinic management system by **C** using Linked-list (dynamic memory allocation), organized and linked multiple files.
-At the beginning of the system it asks the user to choose between admin mode and user mode.
+Created a clinic management system by **C** using Linked-list (dynamic memory allocation), organized and linked multiple files.
+At the beginning of the system, it asks the user to choose between admin mode and user mode. wrote a simple make file `Run.bat` to run the program easily.

 ## Admin mode
 The system asks for password, the default password is 1234.
 The system allows 3 trails for the password entry, if the entered password was incorrect for 3 consecutive times, the system shall close.
 After login in the admin mode, the system shall provide the following features: